keboola/website/solutions.md

 - template: review
   block: review
   list:
+  - name: Out of stock reports in 7 days!
+    desc: 'Pietro Filipi has gone from bunch of odl IT systems to company wide out off stock reports in 7days!
+Increasing profitability by tens of percent!

+'
   - name: Going beyond traditional dwh - enabling citizen users
     desc: "MallGroup Europa’s leading retail in 6 countries has enabled analytics through Keboola to all departments from logistics to customer success and marketing